Choosing Fireworks: Funeral Fireworks & Ashes Scattering

 If you just want to send up a big rocket then any large Category F3 rocket will fit the bill.
 Budget for £25+ for the biggest ones available to consumers.

-As above it is legal to buy and let off fireworks at any time of the year in the UK but you must do it by 11pm.
-If you’re inexperienced with fireworks then it’s usually worth popping into a specialist all-year fireworks shop and chatting in person.
+As I said above it is legal to buy and let off fireworks at any time of the year in the UK but you must do it by 11pm.
+If you’re inexperienced with fireworks then it’s usually worth popping into a specialist all-year fireworks shop and chatting in person for help and advice.

 Sky lantern / Chinese lantern tributes